 Parents, the press, administrators and the general public often wonder just what it is that school counselors do on a daily basis.
-Gone are the days of school counselors sitting in their office simply handing out college applications, making schedule changes for students who want to drop a class or waiting for a crisis to occur.
 Today's school counselors are vital members of the education team.
 They help all students in the areas of academic achievement, career and social/emotional development, ensuring today's students become the productive, well-adjusted adults of tomorrow.
-Learn more about the school counselor's role or download an infographic about the school counselor's role.
+Learn more about the school counselor's role HERE

 WHY THE NEED FOR SCHOOL COUNSELORS?